-This Omega starter kit is a decent choice if you are looking for a budget nylon string package for children who are ages 7 to around 10 or 11.
-It is a 3/4 size model, which just means that it is three quarters the size of a full sized guitar. ¾ size models are perfect for younger kids because they are much more comfortable to play than a full size, which in turn makes the learning process that much easier.
+This Valencia guitar is a decent choice if you are looking for a budget nylon string package for children who are ages 7 to around 10 or 11.
+It is a 3/4 size model, which means that it is three quarters the size of a full-sized guitar. ¾ size models are perfect for younger kids because they are much more comfortable to play than a full size, which in turn makes the learning process that much easier.
 The guitar is made by Valencia Guitars which is a company out of Australia, although the guitars are made in China.
-Valencia offer a range of different models for beginners that generally have good design, are reliable, and have a good sound.
+Valencia offers a range of different models for beginners that generally have good design, are reliable, and have a good sound.

 Read More: How to Buy your Child Their First Guitar

 This 3/4 Size has typical Spanish guitar styling with the standard classical setup.
-So the bottom 3 strings are nylon wound with wire strings and top 3 are nylon strings.
-The tuners are classical style open tuners and it has a nato wood fret board and bridge.
-If you buy the starter kit you also get a free instructional DVD which is obviously handy for kids who are just learning to play.
+So the bottom three strings are nylon wound with wire strings, and top 3 are nylon strings.
+The tuners are classical style open tuners, and it has a nato wood fretboard and bridge.
+If you buy the starter kit, you also get a free instructional DVD which is handy for kids who are just learning to play.
 Overall the length is 36 1/2″, the width of the nut 1 11/16″, and the scale length is 23″.

-The weight of this 3/4 Size is very light and that helps with comfort when playing.
-Since it classical style it has the nylon strings and a slightly smaller body size than a 3/4 size acoustic so it is a bit easier on kids fingers and the body is easy to hold because of the size.
+The weight of this 3/4 Size is very light, and that helps with comfort when playing.
+Since it classical style it has the nylon strings and slightly smaller body size than a 3/4 size acoustic so it is a bit easier on kids fingers and the body is comfortable to hold because of the size.

-This model has great sound for a guitar in this price range.
-It is obviously not a high end instrument so you cannot expect it to sound like one, but for what you are paying it is quite good.
+This model has excellent sound for a guitar in this price range.
+It is not a high-end instrument so you cannot expect it to sound like one, but for what you are paying it is quite good.

 Things to watch out for

-Classical guitars aren’t generally made to be worn with a strap so there is no strap attachment with this Valencia, although you can purchase a device at a music store that will allow to attach a strap if that is something that is needed.
+Classical guitars aren’t generally made to be worn with a strap so there is no strap attachment with this Valencia, although you can purchase a device at a music store that will allow attaching a strap if that is something that is needed.

 Overall this is a nicely made, decent sounding, budget guitar that can make a great starter instrument for a child who is interesting in learning to play but might not stick with it.
 If your child is taking lessons I would try to get a slightly higher quality model, maybe something like the Yamaha CGS103AII 3/4 Size Classical Guitar would be a good choice.